 Warm air will be discharged through heat ducts or front grill on smaller units.
 Every furnace must have a open and uncovered return air space.
 Be sure area in front of grill or screen is not blocked or covered by any object.

 External Vents.
 Always be sure these vents are clear of any objects like screens, duct tape, etc.

 Gas Odor.
-Should you smell propane vapor in your recreational vehicle, follow these listed guidelines:
+Should you smell propane vapor in your recreational vehicle, follow guidelines on page 60.